HanzgitH/plugin_update/README.md

  Please read the docker-compose.yaml file for the mounts and directories that have been linked and can be used outside of the container.

  Update installation:

+ MUST INSTALL IN /home directory and account where plugin node was install in:

+    cd /home

+ Download git files:

     sudo git clone https://github.com/HanzgitH/plugin_update.git && cd plugin_update && sudo chmod +x update.sh